 I encourage all comments that are respectful and nice.
 In fact, I’ve never not approved a real comment, though I don’t let the spam through.
 You’d have to write something pretty nasty for me to not approve the comment.

 The first time you comment, your comment will be held for moderation.
 Later, if you use the same name, email address, and website (or not), your comments will appear immediately.
-But if you make an error with your email address, then the comment will again be held for moderation.
+If for some reason you enter different info, your comment will again be held for moderation.
 It’s also possible that if you put multiple links into a comment that it might be held.
-That and holding new commenters for moderation is one way to prevent spam comments, which would quickly overrun the blog otherwise.
+That and holding new commenters for moderation is one way to prevent spam comments, which could quickly overrun the blog otherwise.
 But regular commenters see their comments published immediately.

 As for WordPress, I don’t think they ever use the email addresses either.
 I’ve never gotten spam that I could tell came via WordPress.
 That said, they clearly have access to email addresses and I can’t be responsible for what they do with them.

 Thanks for your comments.
 Reading and responding to comments is a lot of fun, and I totally enjoy the feedback.
+I’ve also met a few friends via this blog, and am always interested in meeting new folks.
 Also sometimes interesting discussions happen in the comments section here, so keep ’em coming!

 Thanks and Saludos!